scalikejdbc/scalikejdbc/project-rules.md

 - miner: kept for functionality and APIs compatibility, same version must provide same functionality and APIs
 - fix: to release some improvements, bug fixes and new features

-### Coding Rule
+### Coding Rule for project members

 - Push only "develop" or "feature/xxx" branch
-- Create "feature/xxx" branch and cresate a pull request when you need code review
+- Create "feature/xxx" branch and create a pull request when you need code review
-- scalariform must be applied
+- Compatibility always must be kept as far as possible
-- Prefer creating scala source code for each class/object/trait
+- scalariform must be applied to all Scala source code
-- Keep compatibility as far as possible
+- Prefer creating scala source code for each class/object/trait (of course, except for sealed trait)

 ### Testing